AI & Automation

 You can invite the AI into your business, but don’t leave it alone there.
 You’ll still want to double-check its work until you understand its eccentricities and potential weaknesses better.

-Potential pitfalls of AI for contractors
+Potential pitfalls of AI for service businesses

 Outside of the obvious cons, certain realities can create challenges in the long-term success of your AI implementation.
 That’s what we’re calling pitfalls.